Remodeler of the Month NAHB Feb 2017

-Article of interview with John Gillette in Qualified Remodeler Magazine Feb 2017
+Remodeler of the Month NAHB.
+This is an article of an interview with John Gillette published in Qualified Remodeler Magazine Feb 2017

 Technology Improves Service

 John Gillette recognizes that gaining trust is a key ingredient in producing a better project.

 QR: When and how did you choose this career?

 JG: When I was 14 years old, I found a builder that would let me sweep out houses and as I worked there, I became intrigued by how things went together.
 As the years passed, I took other jobs but I always came back to construction.

 QR: What is the best advice you’ve received in your career?

 JG: “Do it now.
 Why put off for tomorrow what you can do today?”
 That has to be the best advice that I have received.